Best practices for mitigating call transfer risk

 • Not obtaining prior express written consent before making contact

-• Making contact with someone listed on the National Do Not Call Registry (DNC)
+• Making contact with someone listed on the National Do-Not-Call Registry (DNC)

 • Not treating texts the same as calls when using an ATDS